skupperproject/skupper-console/README.md

 > `skupper init --enable-console`

+note: The console you should enable the console only for one installation to avoid more traffic load for redundant collections.

 ## Securing the console

 When you run skupper init you can specify the --console-user and --console-password, otherwise they will be generated (admin and a random password held in secrets/skupper-console-users).